EvolEcolGroup/pastclim/README.md

 reconstructions for ecological and anthropological analyses.
 It currently focuses on data from Beyer et al 2020, a reconstruction of climate based on the HadCM3 model for the last 120k years, and Krapp et al 2021, which covers the last 800k years.
 The reconstructions are bias-corrected and downscaled to 0.5 degree.
+A paper describing the functionality of `pastclim` can be found on [bioRxiv](https://www.biorxiv.org/content/10.1101/2022.05.18.492456v1).

 ## Install the library